 Home buying valuations and surveys – do you know the difference?

 As part of the home buying process it is likely that you will need to have the property you want to buy valued and/or surveyed before you can proceed with the transaction.
-In this guide we look at the difference between a valuation and a survey, and explain the various types of building survey available.
+In this guide we look at the difference between a valuation and a survey, and explain the various types of home survey available.

-it will not identify structural problems
+it may not identify structural problems

-it will not identify necessary repairs
+it may not identify all necessary repairs

 it may sometimes be carried out remotely in a matter of minutes using only online valuation tools

 it creates no contractual relationship between the buyer and the firm providing the valuation, and as such shouldn't be relied upon by the buyer

 it is limited in scope and is likely to provide only brief information

 the information is intended for the purposes of the lender only

 The mortgage valuation is arranged by the lender and the fee will typically be charged alongside other items as part of the total mortgage costs.
 Some lenders include the valuation fee for free as part of the mortgage deal.